Let my teaching drop as the rain, my speech distill as the dew,Deut. 32:2-4

 Chronic Disease Management Class – Developed by Stanford University, this free six-week study will meet Thursdays, 9:00-11:30am, at the Annex starting August 22.
 Improve and take charge of your life!
 Register: 1-877-847-9355 or go online at TexasHealth.org/Classes.

 Come to Bible by Design at 2:30 pm August 22 and hear about another book of the Bible, hit the highpoints, and leave with an artistic overview created by you!
 Room 107.

 Oct.
 11-13 Church campout, Lake Whitney State Park!
 Enjoy nature, fellowship, and worship on the lake shore.
 If you don’t camp, you can still join us Sabbath for worship, potluck and Smores on Saturday night. $24 per night per site + $5 per day per person over 13.
 Reservations or cancellations required by Sept.
 27 to Veronique, firstname.lastname@example.org.

-New bulletin announcement / Sabbath School program information deadline starting July 1 is Tuesdays at 5:00 PM – If you visit our website at www.keenechurch.org, there is a new Submit Announcement link at the top of our home page.
+Got an announcement?
+You can now submit announcements for the bulletin from our website!
+If you visit our website at www.keenechurch.org, there is a new Submit Announcement link at the of our home page.
 Our goal is that our website is the primary way to submit announcement requests.
-If you miss the 5:00 Tuesday deadline we will try to include your announcement the next week.

 Chisholm Trail Academy’s goal is to create a safe educational environment that fosters the development of a relationship with Jesus, promotes a life-long love of learning and service, and nurtures the optimal growth, potential, and character of each individual student.
 817-641-6626.